Goal-directed graph construction using reinforcement learning: Robust Graph Construction as a Decision Making Problem

 \item \textit{Reward}: The reward $R_t$ is defined as follows\footnote{Since $\mathcal{F}$ is very expensive to estimate, we deliberately only provide the reward at the end of the episode in order to make the training feasible computationally, to the detriment of possible credit assignment issues.
 Intermediate rewards based on the true objective or a related quantity represent a middle ground which we leave for future work.}:

 \end{enumerate}

-\paragraph{Definition of Objective Functions for Robustness.} In this study, we are interested in the robustness of graphs as objective functions.
+\paragraph{Definition of Objective Functions for Robustness.} We are interested in the robustness of graphs as objective functions.
 Given a graph $G$, we let the \textit{critical fraction} $p(G, \xi) \in [0,1]$ be the minimum fraction of nodes that have to be removed from $G$ in some order $\xi$ for it to become disconnected (i.e., have more than one connected component).
-Connectedness is a crucial operational constraint and the higher this fraction is, the more robust the graph can be said to be.
-We note that the order $\xi$ in which nodes are removed can have an impact on $p$, and corresponds to different attack strategies.
-We consider both random permutations $\xi_{random}$ of nodes in $G$, as well as permutations $\xi_{targeted}$, which are subject to the constraint that nodes must appear in the order of their degree, i.e.,
+Connectedness is a crucial operational constraint and the higher this fraction is, the more robust the graph can be said to be. \footnote{We note that while connectedness is required for the specific objective functions considered in this work, it is not required by either the \mdpshort formulation or the learning mechanism itself.
+Other robustness objectives that quantify, e.g., the size of the largest connected component are also applicable, as are fundamentally different objectives.} The order $\xi$ in which nodes are removed can have an impact on $p$, \customhl{and corresponds to different scenarios: random removal is typically used to model arbitrary failures, while targeted removal is adopted as a model for attack}.
+Formally, we consider both random permutations $\xi_{random}$ of nodes in $G$, as well as permutations $\xi_{targeted}$, which are subject to the constraint that nodes must appear in the order of their degree, i.e.,

 We define the objective functions $\mathcal{F}$ in the following way:

 \begin{enumerate} \item \textit{Expected Critical Fraction to Random Removal}:

 \item \textit{Expected Critical Fraction to Targeted Removal}: